komyg/rm-shop-v2/tutorial.md

 To begin, clone the [repository](https://github.com/komyg/rm-shop-v1) that we used on the [Part 1](https://dev.to/komyg/creating-an-app-using-react-and-apollo-graphql-1ine).

+After you cloned the repository, run `yarn install` to download the necessary packages.

 # Creating a local schema

 First we will create a local schema to extend the properties that we have on the Rick and Morty API and create new ones.
 To do this, create a new file called: *local-schema.graphql* inside the *src* folder and paste the code below: